anandkanav92/NOTES/papers/review-gan.md

 <b><u>Opinion</u></b>
 The main issue with comparing different gan algorithm is the lack of robust metrics.
 In this study, a good deal of consideration is given to metrics.
 The use of these common metrics for each model provided the neutral grounds required for the comparison.
 The architecture was limited to only INFO GAN for all experiments.
-However, the choice of architecture does play an important role in deciding the final performance value of the model. \footnote{http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf} It is accepted that it does increar
+However, the choice of architecture does play an important role in deciding the final performance value of the model. \footnote{http://papers.nips.cc/paper/7159-improved-training-of-wasserstein-gans.pdf} It is mentioned that due to large number of possible combinations, it wasn't feasible to cover all dimensions completely.
+But

 # Results